switch-dimension/switchdimension-ai-webapp-starter/README.md

-# 🚀 Switch Dimension Web App Starter Kit
+# 🚀 Web App Launch Kit (Core Version) from SwitchDimension

-A modern starter kit for building web apps with the latest Next.js, Shadcn UI, and Clerk authentication.
+Everything you need to save time launching your projects.
+A modern starter kit for building web apps with the latest Next.js, Shadcn UI, and Clerk authentication, Prisma for Database Management.
 From SwitchDimension.com Build With AI

 > 📋 See [CHANGELOG.md](./CHANGELOG.md) for a detailed list of changes and version history.